Volunteer with us

 Location: Pelee Island, Ontario

-Job Description: Volunteer Avian Field Assistants (VAFA) will assist with mist netting and bird banding every morning.
-Depending on experience, the VAFA will help conduct the daily census, extract birds from nets and band the birds, and perform other duties associated with PIBO’s migration-monitoring program.
-Volunteers will also be responsible for helping with the daily chores at the PIBO staff house: cooking, cleaning, dishes, shopping, taking out compost, driving trash to the landfill, etc.
+As a Volunteer Avian Field Assistant (VAFA), you will assist the Field Biologist and Assistant Field Biologist with mist netting and bird banding every morning.
+Depending on your previous experience, you will help conduct the daily census, and extract birds from nets and band them.
+You will also be required to perform other duties associated with PIBO’s migration-monitoring program.

 - have some songbird banding and net extraction experience

-- be familiar with birds of the Great Lakes region
+- be familiar with most birds of the Great Lakes region

-- be congenial, since the VAFA is required to assist with welcoming visitors at the banding station
+- be sociable and congenial, since the VAFA is required to assist with welcoming visitors at the banding station

-- assist with the upkeep of the PIBO staff cottage and field station, help with shopping, cleaning, etc.
+- assist with the upkeep of the PIBO staff accommodation and field station, help with shopping, cleaning, etc.

 - assist with PIBO island education programs and events, such as banding demonstrations, etc.